phrixis9502/aiven-kafka-demo/README.md

   producer.send("manufacturing", message.encode("utf-8"))
   ```

-## Making Sure it's Working
+## Making Sure it's Working <a name="test"></a>
 Before we go further, we want to make sure our Producer is working, and there are two good ways to do so.

-### In the Aiven Console
+### In the Aiven Console <a name="console"></a>

 In the "Topics" tab on the Service, you can find your topic in the "Topics List" section, and click on it to bring up the Info page.
 Among other useful things on this page, in the top right corner, you'll find the "Messages" button, which brings up the Messages screen for this topic.
 Here you can use "Fetch Messages" to see what is in the queue.

-The only downside is, they need to be formatted in JSON or Avro to be readable (unless you can read binary), and the message in the sample code above was plain text.
+The only downside is of doing it this way is, the messages need to be formatted in JSON or Avro to be readable (unless you can read binary), and the message in the sample code above was plain text.
 To remedy this you can either check out the sample code, which encodes a packet of useful information as JSON and writes it to the topic, or you can consume it ...

-### With a Python Consumer
+### With a Python Consumer <a name="consumer"></a>

 Python consumers are quite simple, but have a few more configuration elements:
   ```